nvidia-holoscan/holoscan-sdk/docs/components/resources.md

 This is the receiver class used by input ports of operators that connect fragments in a distributed applications.
 It takes care of receiving UCX active messages and deserializing their contents.

+## Condition Combiners

+The default behavior for Holoscan's schedulers is AND combination of any conditions on an operator when determining if it should execute.
+It is possible to assign conditions to a different `ConditionCombiner` class which will combine the conditions using the rules of this combiner and omit those conditions from consideration by the default AND combiner.

+### OrConditionCombiner

+The `OrConditionCombiner` applies an OR condition to the conditions passed to its "terms" argument.
+For example, assume an operator had a `CountCondition` as well as a `MessageAvailableCondition` for port "in1" and a `MessageAvailableCondition` for port "in2".
+If an `OrConditionCombiner` was added to the operator with the two message-available conditions passed to its "terms" argument, then the scheduling logic for the operator would be:

+- (CountCondition satisfied) AND ((message available on port "in1") OR (message available on port "in2"))

+In other words, any condition like the `CountCondition` in this example that is not otherwise assigned to a custom `ConditionCombiner` will use the default AND combiner.

+Holoscan provides a `IOSpec::or_combine_port_conditions` method which can be called from `Operator::setup` to enable OR combination of conditions that apply to specific input (or output) ports.

 ## System Resources

 The components in this "system resources" section are related to system resources such as CPU Threads that can be used by operators.